-average of 1.50 or less = very good

-average grade of 1.51 to 2.50 = good

-average grade of 2.51 to 3.50 = satisfactory

-average grade of 3.51 to 4.00 = sufficient

-average of 4.01 or more = insufficient
+average of 1.50 or less = very good average grade of 1.51 to 2.50 = good average grade of 2.51 to 3.50 = satisfactory average grade of 3.51 to 4.00 = sufficient average of 4.01 or more = insufficient

-(3) 1If the final exam in a module consists of several graded components, the module grade is calculated from the average grades of the individual pieces of assessed coursework, weighted by credit points, unless otherwise set out in these regulations and particularly in the Special Provisions of these exam regulations.
-2This calculation takes into account whole numbers and the first two decimal places only; all further decimal places are deleted with no rounding.

-(4) 1If coursework is assessed by several examiners, the grade will be calculated from the arithmetic mean of the individual assessments.
-2Paragraphs (2) and (3) sentence 2 apply accordingly.

-(5) Calculation of the overall Master's grade is set out in § 21.

-(6) If assessed coursework from other study programs is credited, the provisions of the relevant other degree program apply to the assessment of the coursework.
+- (3) 1 If the final exam in a module consists of several graded components, the module grade is calculated from the average grades of the individual pieces of assessed coursework, weighted by credit points, unless otherwise set out in these regulations and particularly in the Special Provisions of these exam regulations.
+2 This average takes into account whole numbers and the first two decimal places only; all further decimal places are deleted with no rounding. - (4) 1 If coursework is assessed by several examiners, the grade will be calculated from the arithmetic mean of the individual assessments.
+2Paragraphs (2) and (3) sentence 2 apply accordingly. - (5) Calculation of the overall Master's grade is set out in § 21. - (6) If assessed coursework from other degree programs is credited, the provisions of the relevant other degree program apply to the assessment of the coursework.